yo1dog/yo1ddns/README.md

 # yo1ddns

-DDNS powered by AWS Lambda and Route 53.
+Dynamic DNS (DDNS) powered by AWS Lambda and Route 53.
 Easy to deploy.
 Nearly free to run.

 Provides an API powered by API Gateway and 2 small Lambda functions.
 Updates DNS records in Route 53.
 Built with AWS CDK/CloudFormation for 1 click deployment and updates.